subhadipG99/NISTRandomNumber-Tests-MATLABcodes/README.md

 15. The Random Excursions Variant Test.
 ------------------------------------------------------------------------------------------------------

-I HAVE FINISHED TEST NO.: 1,2,3,4,5,6,11,12,13 & 15
+I HAVE FINISHED TEST NO.: 1,2,3,4,5,6,11,12,13 & 15<br/>
 TEST NO. 7,8,9,10 & 14 are under development.

 ------------------------------------------------------------------------------------------------------
-The above MATLAB Codes have a Variable named VOLTAGELEVVALS;
+The above MATLAB Codes have a Variable named VOLTAGELEVVALS;<br/>
-VOLTAGELEVVALS : It is the name of the Imported Random Number Bits
+VOLTAGELEVVALS : It is the name of the Imported Random Number Bits <br/>